-Robin Price (RP) Managing Director, Michael Wilkinson (MW) Sales Director, Gareth Tomlin (GT) Technical Director and Mike Allen (MA) Operations Director at KBR WiFi, explain the importance of wireless internet in education:
+Robin Price (RP) Managing Director, Michael Wilkinson (MW) Sales Director, Gareth Tomlin (GT) Technical Director and Mike Allen (MA) Operations Director at KBR WiFi, explain the importance of wireless internet in education and the learning process:

 Why do you believe the internet is so important for education?

 MW: “The internet is important for education because, provided that it is securely managed, there is a huge amount of educational material on the internet.”

 Why do you believe that WiFi, in particular, is so important for education?

 MA: “Flexible learning and mobility is the future of IT.
 A good wireless network must be installed to allow schools to embrace this mobility to ensure learning is aligned with current technology trends.
 Almost all devices used for learning require a wireless connection or are wireless enabled.
 Couple this with BYOD (Bring Your Own Device) and the need for shared resources and security, the wireless network becomes a number one priority.”

 GT: “Education is rapidly moving towards mobile learning on the likes of iPads, Android Tablets and Google Chromebooks.
 These devices can only communicate with the school’s network over WiFi as they have no wired network port.
 One of the main reasons for this is the fantastic choice of educational applications and the fact that students are so comfortable using these types of devices in their homes.
 Lessons are now being written around this technology which means the lesson cannot be taught without fast, reliable WiFi and suitable internet access.”